By Andrew Arndt, who is a teaching pastor at New Life Church and lives in Colorado Springs with his wife Mandi and four kids.

-The debates that gave rise to the Creed in the 4th century were not speculative theological disputes, but rather ongoing conversations about how to rightly read the text of Scripture as a unified testimony to the saving action of God in Christ.
-Ayers points out:
+The debates that gave rise to the Creed in the 4th century were not speculative theological disputes, but rather ongoing conversations about how to rightly read the text of Scripture as a unified testimony to the saving action of God in Christ

 And just how did they interact with Scripture?
 This is where Ayers gets really helpful.
 He suggests three elements of their approach to the Bible, theology, and practice that I think are desperately needed in our time (and can help us overcome what some see as a deficiency of the Creed–more on that below):